mariussoutier/sbt-concat/README.md

 outputFileName          | The output file name; defaults to `main.js` includeFilter in concat | The files to concatenate; defaults to JavaScript assets

-To play around with it, go to the `sbt-concat-example` project, run `sbt` and then `web-pipeline`.
+To play around with it, go to the `sbt-concat-example` project, run `sbt` and then `;clean;web-pipeline`.
 You cannot execute `concat` directly because the task is a function that requires input mappings (take a look at it via `show concat`).
+The resulting files will be in `sbt-concat-example/target/web/assets-managed/main/concat`.

 Also check out the [slides](http://www.slideshare.net/marius-soutier/sbt-webintro) for a talk I gave about sbt-web.